Luxury car: Features

 Luxury cars have traditionally emphasized higher levels of comfort, performance, and safety.
 Manufacturers often introduce new safety technologies and comfort amenities on luxury models before they are available on more affordable models.
-Some brands, like Audi and BMW have expanded their marketing downscale out of the traditional luxury realm by "introducing lesser priced and strip-down economy versions of their products."
+Some brands, like Audi, BMW, and Mercedes-Benz sell lower-priced models under their badge that are smaller or have limited features to expand their market to price-sensitive consumers.

 Luxury vehicles can be a status symbol for conspicuous consumption.
 However, to lessen the theft of the most exotic models in a line, and cater to European luxury car buyers who shy away from being identified with conspicuous consumption, brands offer buyers the option of removing exterior badges that identify the model name or engine size.

-The suspension system of most luxury cars is tuned to prioritize ride quality over handling; however, some are marketed as "sports luxury" and have a greater emphasis on handling characteristics, while others seek to optimize both.
+The suspension system of most luxury cars is tuned to prioritize ride quality over handling; however, some are marketed as "sports luxury" and have a greater emphasis on handling characteristics, while others seek to strike a balance between the two.

 Layout and powertrain

+Modern luxury vehicles increasingly prioritize ride comfort, cabin refinement, and smooth power delivery.

 Traditionally, luxury cars have used a front-engine, rear-wheel drive (FR) layout.
-Due to improvements in technology, the FR layout is more expensive to produce and however, it allows for larger engines (particularly straight-six, V8, and V12) to be used.
+Due to improvements in technology, the FR layout is more expensive to produce; however, it allows for larger engines (particularly straight-six, V8, and V12) to be used.

 Some American luxury cars during the 1970s through the 1990s switched to a front-wheel drive layout with a transverse engine provoked by the Arab Oil Embargo of 1973 and the 1979 oil crisis, which caused automakers to discontinue many FR platforms in favor of the more economical front-wheel drive (FF) layout.
 From the early 2000s, several of these American luxury cars reverted to FR layouts.

 Since the introduction of the Bentley Continental GT in 2003, additional luxury grand tourers have adopted all-wheel drive.